monarch-initiative/mondo/.github/ISSUE_TEMPLATE/revise-term-label.md

 Suggested new label:

-Optioinal: Any additional information (like supporting evidence, PubMed ID, etc.)
+Optional: Any additional information (like supporting evidence, PubMed ID, etc.)